Semi-metric portfolio optimization: a new algorithm reducing simultaneous asset shocks: Introduction

 One may also impose certain conditions, depending on the context, which manifest as constraints, to accompany the objective function.
-Two typical constraint, which we impose throughout the paper, are $0 \leq w_{i} \leq 1, i = 1,...,n$ and $\sum^{n}_{i=1} w_{i} = 1$.
-These conditions require all portfolio assets to be invested and prohibit short-selling, respectively.
+The most common constraints, which we impose above and throughout the paper, are $0 \leq w_{i} \leq 1, i = 1,...,n$ (\ref{constrant1}) and $\sum^{n}_{i=1} w_{i} = 1$ (\ref{constrant2}).
+We also assume $R_f=0$ throughout.
+These conditions require all portfolio assets to be invested and prohibit short selling, respectively.
 Weights are chosen by maximizing the objective function subject to such conditions.
+There is a wealth of other conditions that may be imposed, which is discussed further in the paper.